darylng154/portfolio/README.md

 ## Description

-Started this repository in 2023 to display some of the interesting projects I have worked on.
+This repository showcases projects that I am proud of.
+You can find the links to the source code under each projects' programming language.
-You can find some of the project's source code in the branches of this repository.
+My personal favorites are Google Maps and AWS Frontend Login and Sign-Up as they display my passion and skills working with my clients by providing them with neat and well-documented code to continue on with the next team.

 ## Table of Contents